H4PE0N/Competitive-Programming/Competitive-Program-Folder/README.md

 This folder has functions that builds up the function library.
-Every foler has a header file and a c file that has functions
+Every folder has a header file and a c file that has functions
 for competitive programming.
-For example has the first folder functions about arrays, manipulation and calculations.
+For example has the first  folder
+functions about arrays, manipulation and calculations.

 Here is a list of all the folders and what the  program  does:

 * Competiti-Functions-Program-1: Arrays
 * Competiti-Functions-Program-2: Matrices